rack/rack-contrib/CONTRIBUTING.md

   place, but if you diverge from how things are done at the moment the patch won't get accepted as-is.

+* Support Ruby 1.8.7.
+We're going to keep supporting 1.8 as long as Rack proper does.
+Some existing middleware requires 1.9, but all new middleware, and existing 1.8-compatible middleware, must continue to be 1.8 compatible.
+We use [Travis
+  CI test runs](https://travis-ci.org/rack/rack-contrib) to validate this.

+* Require no external dependencies.
+Some existing middleware depends on additional gems in order to function; we feel that this is an anti-pattern, and so no patches will be accepted which add additional external gems.
+If your middleware or other change has a dependency on a gem, please discuss it with us; we may accept it and split it out into a separate gem.

 We will not reject patches which do not meet these standards, however *someone* will have to do the work to bring the patch up to scratch before it can be landed.
 The maintainers *might* do it, eventually, but it may not